NitorCreations/ecs-helpers/README.md

-# Drain ECS instances on termination
+# Helper functions for ECS clusters

+A set of helper Lambda functions for EC2 instance based ECS clusters.
+## ecs-instance-drainer

 This lambda function automates setting ECS instances to draining state using an auto scaling lifecycle hook when instances are due to be terminated.